ericharding/blog/content/blog/xinetd/index.md

 ### Parsing HTTP

-For our purposes HTTP is a pretty simple protocol.
+For our purposes, HTTP is a pretty simple protocol.
 We only need to handle requests from the GitHub hook so we can take a few shortcuts. 😈

 Here is a sample of the HTTP headers I expect from GitHub.
 ```http